𝗧𝗼𝗽 𝟭𝟬 𝗚𝗿𝗼𝘄𝘁𝗵 𝗢𝗽𝘁𝗶𝗼𝗻𝘀

 Seek diverse experts to get disparate perspectives.
 If you get an idea that seems wildly off, have them go deeper into how it would work.

-Your business will have its own priorities, but if any of these major areas are unfertilized, then you may not grow fully.
+While your business will have unique needs and priorities, if any of these major areas are unfertilized, then you may not grow fully.